ibm-cloud-docs/mas-ms/getting-started.md

 ## Before you begin
 {: #before-you-begin}

 Before you can use Maximo Application Suite Managed Service, environments must first be ordered and provisioned by the IBM MAS-MS operations team.
 To obtain more information about the MAS-MS offering and available options, please contact your IBM Salesperson or an Authorized IBM Partner.
-If you do not know or do not have an IBM Saleperson or Authorized reseller, please complete and submit the consultation form (link below).
+If you do not have an IBM Saleperson or Authorized reseller, please complete and submit the consultation form (link below).
 An IBM representative will be in contact with you.

 https://www.ibm.com/products/maximo?schedulerform=